 The material variance thresholds are adopted annually by Council as an indicator of whether the actual expenditure or revenue varies from the year to date actual materially.

-The material variance adopted by Council for the 2020-21 year is \$5,000 or 10.00% whichever is the greater.
+The material variance adopted by Council for the 2021-22 year is \$10,000 and 10.00%.